danmacnish/cartoonify/README.md

     * a button, led, 220 ohm resistor and breadboard
     * (optional) Thermal printer to suit a raspi 3

-- install docker on the raspi `curl -sSL https://get.docker.com | sh`
+- install docker on the raspi by running: `curl -sSL https://get.docker.com | sh`
 - set up and enable the raspi camera through `raspi-config`
 - clone the source code from this repo
 - run `./raspi-build.sh`.
 This will download the google quickdraw dataset and tensorflow model,